 ✔︎ Certificate of Learning & farewell beach party!

-To acknowledge your hard work and commitment throughout your placement we'll give you two certificates and throw you a party on the beach!
-One certificate is from us and the other is from Samutthana, the King's College London Centre for Trauma, Displacement and Mental Health.
+To acknowledge your hard work and commitment throughout your placement we'll give you a certificate and throw you a party on the beach!
 You've worked hard, time to celebrate you!

 ✔︎ Jungle Weekend